Traeger Pellet Grills is a leader in the outdoor grilling and BBQ world. Their name is synonymous with quality and craftsmanship.

-But about a year ago, Traeger realized that they needed to apply their same commitment to quality to their internal systems.
+But around 2016, Traeger realized they needed to apply their same commitment to quality to their internal systems too.
 Having been using Salesforce for nearly a decade, their CRM was very fragmented across their business.

 “I think that our Salesforce implementation kind of grew organically in the company.
 One department decided that they wanted some functionality of Salesforce so they implemented it.
 Another department saw the same thing, and so they implemented a different piece of functionality.
 And it lacked, again, some level of cohesion across all of our business groups.”

-Traeger was at a turning point.
+Traeger was at a turning point with their CRM.
 It was either time to move on or get moving.
-They decided to double down on Salesforce.
-And they gave our team a call.
+They made the strategic decision to “double down” on Salesforce, and to get moving in the right direction, they gave our team a call.

 Traeger knew that this time around, they would need help to do it right.